csound-plugins/csound-plugins/src/semsys/README.md

-The **i-rate** form embeds once at init and returns a **2D array `i[][]` of shape `[nchunks, ldim]`**: text longer than the model window is split into `≤`-window token chunks (same chunker as `semspacebuild`), one embedding row per chunk — short text yields a single row. `semembedfile` is the same but reads the text from a file on disk.
+The **i-rate** form embeds once at init and returns a **2D array `i[][]` of shape `[nchunks, ldim]`**: text longer than the model window is split into `≤`-window token chunks (same chunker as `semspacebuild`), one embedding row per chunk — short text yields a single row. `semembedtxtfile` is the same but reads the text from a file on disk.

+### `semembedaudio*` — audio embedding (no classification)

+The same idea for **audio**: feed raw sound to an end-to-end ONNX audio model (e.g.
+**PANNs CNN14**) and get a semantic vector back — the model's pooled embedding, not its class scores.
+Load it with `semload`; if the model has global time pooling and imposes no sequence cap (PANNs does), pass **`maxlen = -1`** ("full"). semsys resamples and downmixes to the model's rate (32 kHz for PANNs) in C before inference, and picks the graph output named `embedding` (so a model that also emits `clip_scores` still reports the right dim).

+- **`semembedaudiofile`** / **`semembedaudioft`** (i-rate): embed a whole file (PCM16 WAV) or a function table at init, returning a **2D `[nchunks, ldim]`** array — the audio is split into ~10 s windows, one L2-normalized row per window.
+Runs in the init pass, off the audio thread.
+- **`semembedaudio`** (a-rate): accumulate live `asig` into windows (`iwindow` seconds, default 10, min 1) and embed each on a **background worker thread** — like STT, inference never blocks the audio thread.
+Returns a 1D `[ldim]` vector plus a gate that pulses `1` on the pass a fresh embedding is published (embeddings arrive one window behind).
+Near- silent windows are skipped.
+Latest-wins: under overload the freshest window is kept rather than a growing backlog, so live control stays current.

+Audio and text embeddings are **not comparable across models** — a PANNs vector says nothing about a MiniLM text vector.
+Use audio embeddings for audio↔audio similarity; bridge to text via STT, or use a joint audio-text model, for cross-modal search.
+(A `semspace` can still *hold* both text and audio vectors when their dimensions match — it just compares them blindly; see the space section.)

 ### `semspace` — an in-memory vector store

 `semspace` is a *collection* of embeddings held **in RAM**.
-You build it (add sentences, or bulk-build from a text file), query it for nearest neighbours, and persist it with `semspacesave`.
+You build it (add items, or bulk-build from a folder), query it for nearest neighbours, and persist it with `semspacesave`.
 Use it for similarity search and corpus navigation.

+The space is a **pure vector store: it does not embed.** The embedding model is passed by *you* to each add/query call, so **text and audio vectors can live in one space** as long as they share a dimension.
+The `handle` given to `semspace` only anchors the dimension.
+This is why add/query come in `txt` and `audio` variants, while `semspacebuild` is a single **universal** opcode that dispatches on the model kind (detected at `semload`).

 Persistence is explicit and decoupled:

 - `semspace(handle)` starts an empty space; `semspace(handle, path)` loads a `.espc` file **or** a whole directory of them into RAM; `semspace(handle, paths[])` merges an array of `.espc` files.
 Loaded files are read once, then closed.
+When files are merged, vectors already present in the space are skipped.
+- `semspaceaddtxt(space, model, text)` / `semspaceaddaudio(space, model, wavfile)` append
-- `semspaceadd` appends to the space **in RAM only** — no file is touched.
+  to the space **in RAM only** — no file is touched.
+Each brings its own model, and duplicate vectors are not reinserted.
-- `semspacebuild` is a separate offline builder: it reads text (a file, or a directory of `.txt`) and writes a `.espc` file to disk, ready to be loaded with `semspace`.
+- `semspacebuild(model, dest, source)` is a separate offline builder: it reads a source (`.txt` for a text model, `.wav` for an audio model) and writes a `.espc` to disk, ready to load with `semspace`.
+- `semspacequerytxt(space, model, text, k)` / `semspacequeryaudio(space, model, wavfile, k)`
+  return the top-k nearest vectors (a long text/audio query is chunked and **mean-pooled** into one centroid query). `semspacequeryaudioft(space, model, ftable, k [, ktrig][, iminsec])` is the **real-time** audio query: it reads a live capture **ftable** instead of a file and can fire on a trigger, with a minimum-duration gate.
+The k-rate query forms run inference/search on per-instance worker threads with latest-wins scheduling; their third output, `kgate`, pulses to 1 when a fresh result has been published.
 - `semspacesave(space, file)` writes a full snapshot of the in-memory space to a fresh file (loaded files are never overwritten).
 A k-rate form saves on a trigger edge.

+A `.espc` stores only dimension + vectors — no source text or labels, and no record of which model produced each row — so text- and audio-built files with the same dimension merge freely into one search space.

 ### Building large search spaces